DefinitionThe rate of death from cancer of the breast (ICD-10 C50) per 100,000 women.

 NumeratorThe number of deaths due to breast cancer among women for a given time period (ICD-10 C50).

 DenominatorThe female population of Utah or U.S. for a given time period.

 Why Is This Important?Breast cancer is the most commonly occurring cancer in U.S. women (excluding basal and squamous cell skin cancers) and a leading cause of female cancer deaths in both Utah and the U.S. Nationally, deaths from lung cancer surpass deaths from breast cancer; however, breast cancer is the leading cause of cancer death among Utah women.
 Deaths from breast cancer can be substantially reduced if the tumor is discovered at an early stage.
 Mammography is currently the best method for detecting cancer early.
 Clinical trials and observational studies have demonstrated that routine screening with mammography can reduce breast cancer mortality by about 20% for women of average risk.^1^

-We do not yet know exactly what causes breast cancer, but we do know that certain risk factors are linked to the disease.
-Some of these risk factors include age, socioeconomic status, exposure to ionizing radiation, family history, alcohol, and hormonal influence.
-Some studies indicate that environmental contaminants such as benzene and organic solvents can cause mammary tumors, but clear links have not been established.[[br]]
+Certain risk factors are linked to the development of breast cancer such as increased age, smoking, obesity, dense breast tissue, lower socioeconomic status, exposure to ionizing radiation, family history of breast cancer, BRCA 1 or BRCA 2 gene mutations, alcohol consumption, and hormonal influence over time.
+Some studies indicate that environmental contaminants such as benzene and organic solvents can also cause mammary tumors, but clear links have not been established.[[br]]